karishmadaga/MlflowProjectNotebooks/examples/hyperparam/README.rst

 try to optimize: ``learning-rate`` and ``momentum``.
 The input dataset is split into three parts: training, validation, and test.
 The training dataset is used to fit the model and the validation dataset is used to select the best hyperparameter values, and the test set is used to evaluate expected performance and to verify that we did not overfit on the particular training and validation combination.
-All three metrics are logged with MLflow and you can use the MLflow UI to inspect how they vary between different hyperparameter values.

 examples/hyperparam/MLproject has 4 targets:
   * train